 Choosing the Right Software

-When it comes to music transcription and notation software, you can spend anywhere from $20 to $500 and more, depending on what features come with the program.
+When it comes to music transcription and notation software, you can spend either a little or a ton, depending on what features come with the program.
 While the extra functionality can be helpful for professional musicians and composers, if you’re a hobbyist or student you may not need to shell out the extra bucks to get the kind of program you’re looking for.

 Generally speaking, programs that can do MIDI transcription and music notation are going to be more expensive than pitch constant slow-down software.
 If you’re only concerned with being able to transcribe MIDI files for the purpose of making simple sheet music—like jazz lead sheets and small group arrangements—Finale PrintMusic (see full specs) should suit your purposes just fine.
 If you need more complex notational abilities, like multi-part scores for an orchestra or marching band, it will be more worth it for you to invest in a pricier program like Encore (see full specs), that will make it easier for you to do more complex score manipulations.